myhme/torgo/README.md

     * Retrieve statistics from an instance.
     * Get the current external IP address used by an instance.
     * Dynamically configure an instance's backend SOCKS, DNS, and Control ports (use with caution for ControlPort).
-* **Global Staggered Rotation**: Rotate circuits for all healthy Tor instances one by one with a configurable delay, preventing simultaneous IP changes.
+* **Global Staggered Rotation API**: Rotate circuits for all healthy Tor instances one by one with a configurable delay.
 * **Health Monitoring**: Periodically checks the health of each backend Tor instance and excludes unhealthy ones from the load balancing pool.
+* **Basic Web UI**: A simple web interface served at `/webui` to monitor instance status and trigger new circuits.
 * **Dockerized**: Easy to build and deploy using Docker and Docker Compose.
+* **Docker Health Check**: Integrated health check for the Docker container via the common SOCKS5 proxy.
 * **Configurable**: Key parameters like the number of Tor instances, base ports, common proxy ports, and rotation delays are configurable via environment variables.

 ## Project Structure